zokuuu/zokuuu/README.md

 ## 🔭 These days I'm focused on:

-- React, TypeScript, Tailwind, Pythong and GO
+- React, TypeScript, Tailwind, Python and GO
 - UI components with subtle motion
 - Small, thoughtful projects with polish